One Council park using common Kikuyu

 Please Convert Our Parks To Zoysia

 This Council park is a perfect candidate for conversion to Zoysia, it's a low usage park which means it has no reason to use Kikuyu at all.
 Zoysia is equally well suited to all other low, medium and moderately heavy wear parks in all warmer regions across the entire country.

-When we think about the massive numbers and scales of parks across Australia, we can see how all these enormous savings from just one single small park can convert to almost incomprehensibly enormous savings across the entire nation if they only converted their parks to Zoysia.
+When we think about the numbers and scales of parks across Australia, we can see how all these enormous savings from just one single small park can convert to almost incomprehensibly enormous savings across the entire country if they only converted their parks to Zoysia.

-Including massive savings in costs and environmental benefits such as:
+Including savings in costs and environmental benefits such as:

 - machinery maintenance costs